 Peer-to-peer coaching is another way to strengthen your team’s sense of connection.
 The experts at Lessonly offer advice on how to facilitate a peer-to-peer session, “Chances are, your sales reps have different strengths and weaknesses.
 Therefore, every member of the team should have a skill or knowledge that they can impart to the rest of the team.”

 These types of knowledge-sharing activities not only necessitate increased communication; they strengthen relationships as well.
 As a result of this collaborative information exchange, Lessonly explains, “sales reps know they can reach out to each other whenever they need help.”
-Teams who have access to sales coaching also tend to score 16.7 percent higher in revenue growth than other teams, according to their reports.
+Teams who have access to sales coaching also tend to score 17% higher in revenue growth than other teams, according to their reports.